r-fukutoku/ML410_Project2/index.md

 In this paper you should also include theoretical considerations, examples of Python coding and plots.
 The final results should be clearly stated.

-# Machine Learning - Locally Weighted Regression and Random Forest -
+# - Locally Weighted Regression and Random Forest -

 ## Locally Weighted Regression (Loess)
 The main idea of linear regression is the assumption that: